vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

-Vipps does not do the same checks for sale units that do not make payments, so to use the eCom API you need to order "Vipps på nett" on [portal.vipps.no](https://portal.vipps.no) to go through the regulatory and leagally required checks and get access to the Vipps eCom API.
+Vipps does not do the same checks for sale units that do not make payments, so to use the eCom API you need to order "Vipps på nett" on [portal.vipps.no](https://portal.vipps.no) to go through the regulatory and legally required checks and get access to the Vipps eCom API.

 All sale units that have been approved for the Vipps eCom API can also use